10 AMAZING ELOPEMENT IDEAS

 2. ELOPE IN A NATIONAL PARK OR A COUNTRY YOU’VE NEVER BEEN TO BEFORE

 Turn your elopement into an adventure and honeymoon at the same time.
 Travel to a national park, a country or city you’ve always wanted to go to and incorporate a day of exploring, sightseeing, relaxing or hiking (or all of the above) into your elopement day.

 How DO we want this day to be remembered?

 What do we want to see and experience?

 What season do we want to elope?

 Which landscape do we want to be in?

 This way, you’ll remember your destination elopement not only for the intimate ceremony, but for the whole day of fun activities, the excitement of exploring a new place together and the wonderful rush of emotions that comes with it.

-One of my most amazing memories from a backpacking trip to Vietnam in 2008 is chartering a private boat for 3 days, skipping through Ha Long Bay, fishing our dinner, sleeping on deck under the stars and jumping into ocean for a swim whenever we desired.
+One of my most amazing memories from a backpacking trip to Vietnam in 2008 is chartering a private boat for 3 days, skipping through Ha Long Bay, fishing our dinner, sleeping on deck under the stars and jumping into the ocean for a swim.
 The idea of renting a private boat for your elopement can be transferred to anywhere in the world.
-Australia, the French Rivera, Florida Keys, Hawaii or practically anywhere if you live near a coast or lake - you name it.
+Santorini, the French Rivera, Amalfi Coast, Hawaii or practically anywhere if you live near a coast or lake - you name it.

 You could say your vows on deck of a private yacht, a houseboat or a sailing boat.
 You could even anker in a hidden bay and get married on a secluded beach and light a campfire (in the spirit of Leave no trace - be careful and make sure you are a) allowed to light a fire and b) the fire is out after you leave) afterwards for your first dance, have a picnic on the beach and watch the stars come out.